gisailor/CybersecurityProject-/README.md

 - Metricbeat 7.6.1

 These Beats allow us to collect the following information from each machine:
 - Filebeat monitors selected system log files for changes and selected message severity levels.
-Metricbeats monitors system performance and provices alerts when services have issues.
-For example, when a servers CPU is running at capacity or the RAM is being fully utlized.
+Metricbeats monitors system performance and provides alerts when
+  Services have issues.
+For example, when a servers CPU is running at capacity or the RAM is being fully utilized.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: